 It is a body tissue that has the ability to contract.
 It shortens and generates force.
 It relaxes and returns to its original length.
 Muscles move joints, stabilize the body, move air and food through the organs, act as valves for bladder, bowel and other organs.
 They control movement of the eyes.
 They help us express ourselves by changing the shape of our ...Read more

 - Talk to a doctor live online for free

 - Sudden muscle weakness in arms and legs

 - What causes weakness in arms and legs?

 - Ask a doctor a question free online

 - Can anxiety cause weakness in legs and arms?

-- Numbness and weakness in arms and legs
+- Causes of muscle fatigue in arms and legs